 In response to the Interim Audit Report recommendation, USVAF stated that it amended its reports to include "...this missing information to the extent it possesses the information."
-As for the "best efforts" documentation, USVAF "continues its investigation to obtain and produce "best efforts" documentation to the satisfaction of the FEC for contributors for whom USVAF has not received employer/occupation information."
+As for the "best efforts" documentation, USVAF stated that it continued "its investigation to obtain and produce "best efforts" documentation to the satisfaction of the FEC for contributors for whom USVAF has not received employer/occupation information."